natebarksdale/natebarksdale.github.io/src/content/blog/2025-01-27-could-the-challenger-disaster-have-been-prevented.md

 slug: history-this-week-could-the-challenger-disaster-have-been-prevented
 featured: False
 draft: False
 description: On a freezing Florida morning, NASA launches Challenger despite engineer warnings.
-Delve into the critical decisions behind the tragic 1986 disaster.
+How did it happen, and what happened in the aftermath?
 emoji: 🤔
 tags:
   - 🔍 Fact-checking